 Repeat these steps onto your second block, tracing the areas to be printed in your second colour.
-Use a different coloured piece of tracedown to make it easier.
+Use a piece of blue carbon paper to make it easier.
 If you would like to layer your colours, trace some areas onto both blocks so that they will print in both colours.

 Use a Versacraft Ink Pad to ink up the first block.